 After having your tile, grout, and grout width determined you are ready for installation.
 Deciding on whether to install the tile yourself or hire a professional can be a tough decision.
 Many home improvement stores offer classes on tile installation if you are thinking about doing it yourself.
 Whatever decision you make, do not forget the important step of sealing your grout once the tile and grout are completely installed.
 Sealing the grout helps reduce stains.
 The sealant will protect your grout from getting permanently stained.
 You will want to make sure that you reseal the grout periodically as well.
 This is an easy step with a lasting impact!

-Professional Tile & Grout Cleaning, Sealing & More in Aliante, Anthem, Desert Shores, Eldorado, Enterprise, Green Valley Ranch, Henderson, Inspirada, Mountain’s Edge, North LV, Peccole Ranch, Paradise, Providence, Rhodes Ranch, Seven Hills, Silverado Ranch, Spring Valley, Summerlin, Sunrise Manor, The Lakes, Tuscany Village & Las Vegas Nevada
+Professional Tile & Grout Cleaning, Sealing & More in Aliante, Centennial, Desert Shores, Eldorado, Enterprise, Green Valley Ranch, Henderson, Lone Mountain Village, North LV, Peccole Ranch, Paradise, Silverado Ranch, Spring Valley, Summerlin, Sunrise Manor, Tuscany Village, Whitney, Winchester & Las Vegas Nevada

 When you have completed your flooring project you will want to keep it beautiful and clean so that you can thoroughly enjoy your home.
 Mopping your tile and grout should be a routine part of your cleaning schedule.
 Silver State Floor Restoration offers tile and grout cleaning services.
 Using our professional services will help give your tile and grout that extra sparkle!
 And if you choose a grout color you aren’t happy with, know that we also offer grout recoloring with 100 colors available as well as application of a high quality sealer to protect the grout from dirt & stains.
 Give us a call today to set up your appointment.